bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 Set *infercase*
 ---------------
 Most folks set `ignorecase` when searching.
-However that option does not play nicely with completion which will then completely ignore casing.
+However that option does not play nicely with completion which will then completely ignore case.
 Set the `infercase` option for smarter completions that will be case aware:

 ```viml